akcansoft/AS-Image-Viewer/README.md

 - German `de.ini`
 - Italian `it.ini`

+**There may be errors in the translated texts because they are translated with artificial intelligence.**

 ### How to add a new language:
 1. Copy the `en.ini` file in the `lang` folder as the new language file ini file (e.g. `pl.ini` for Polish)
 2. Translate and save all strings in the new INI file.